 A curious fox, Marco, wants to answer an important question, “What’s the best way to find a friend you can talk to?”
 When he steps aboard a magnificent ship adorned with antlers, he is filled with answers.

-Read to discuss questioning, curiosity, overcoming fears, and making friends.
+Read The Antlered Ship to discuss questioning, curiosity, overcoming fears, and making friends.

 Be a Friend by Salina Yoon

-Dennis looks at the world differently, but he is lonely and misunderstood by his classmates.
+Dennis looks at the world differently but is lonely and misunderstood by his classmates.
 In the playground, Dennis kicks “an IMAGINARY ball…” and is surprised when a girl kicks it back, starting a new friendship.

 Becoming Vanessa by Vanessa Brantley-Newton